xingjiepan/ScientificProjectManager/README.md

          Datasets in data/user_defined_step*/inputDataSets/
 ```
 (Names end with \*, e.g. user\_defined\_step\*, are user defined names.)

+But one thing to clarify is that the graph cannot be reconstructed solely from the information of the directory structure.
+Therefore the `projectGraph.xml` file is necessary.

 Think your project as a graph, because it is.